bittu/react-native-gcast/docs/getting-started/installation.md

 sidebar_label: Installation
 ---

-`$ npm install react-native-google-cast --save`
+`$ npm install react-native-gcast --save`

 or

-`$ yarn add react-native-google-cast`
+`$ yarn add react-native-gcast`

 ## Expo

 Since Expo SDK 42, you can use this library in a custom-built Expo app.
-There is a config plugin included to auto-configure `react-native-google-cast` when the native code is generated (`npx expo prebuild`).
+There is a config plugin included to auto-configure `react-native-gcast` when the native code is generated (`npx expo prebuild`).

 > This package cannot be used in the "Expo Go" app because [it requires custom native code](https://docs.expo.io/workflow/customizing/).